 Previous Work: MPO staff attended quarterly travel demand model refresher training at the ALDOT computer training facility or virtually.
 MPO staff attended various other internet training on travel demand model and transportation planning work aspects.
 Work was continued in early from October 2021-December 2021 and a Final 2045 LRTP was adopted by January 2022.
+Amendments were completed in FY-2023 for downtown Montgomery access projects at I-65/Clay Herron interchange and I-65 at US-31 interchange.

 Proposed Work: Citilabs CUBE Voyager software was used for the 2045 Long Range Transportation Plan and will be used in Plan amendments, as needed.
-Amendments may be done for the 2045 LRTP using CUBE Voyager software.
-Work will begin in using the transportation planning computer travel demand model in order to collect the 2020 base year, and forecast to the year 2050.
-New TAZs will be delineated, as needed based on 2020 Census data and the Census Transportation Planning Package (CTPP).
+In addition the State of Alabama and MPOs have decided to migrate to TransCad modeling software.
+Training will occur in FY-2024.
+Amendments may be done for the 2045 LRTP using CUBE Voyager software and TransCad software as needed.
+Work will begin in using the transportation planning computer travel demand model in order to collect the 2025 base year, and forecast to the year 2050.
+New TAZs will be delineated, as needed based on 2020 Census data and the Census Transportation Planning Package (CTPP) and other data-sources..

 The LRTP must be updated every five years.
-Some initial work for the 2050 LRTP will be done in FY 2023.
+Some initial work for the 2050 LRTP will be done in FY 2024 and full update work will be done in FY-2025.
 MPO staff will attend quarterly travel demand model refresher training at the ALDOT computer training facility.
 MPO staff will attend other training, workshops, and conferences as needed.
 The MPO staff will continue the development of the 2050 LRTP data and model.
 The MPO Staff will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals, objectives, performance measures, and targets required by the the Bipartisan Infrastructure Law or Infrastructure Investment and Jobs Act (IIJA), for the inclusion into the Long Range Transportation Plan (LRTP).
 The MPO staff will also prepare and present the Livability Indicator data, as required on page 4.
 The data will be displayed in the Plan as numbers or percentages in charts, tables, or maps.
 The MPO will adopt a 2050 Long Range Transportation Plan in FY2026.
 The MPO staff will update the 2045 LRTP as needed.